fake-news-detector/extension/CONTRIBUTING.md

 - [Firefox Quantum](https://www.mozilla.org/en-US/firefox/quantum/)

 If you don't know elm, don't worry, you can contribute without it, but if you want to know more, the best place to start is the [official guide](https://guide.elm-lang.org/).

+Also, this extension uses WebExtensions, which is the new standard for developing cross-browsers extensions, you can learn more about it from the [Mozilla Docs](https://developer.mozilla.org/en-US/Add-ons/WebExtensions), they have a couple nice examples that makes it easy to learn.

 ## Running